green-fox-academy/raptor-syllabus/module-03/m03d2-arrays-collections-functions/README.md

 |http://blog.javafortesters.com/2016/07/how-to-debug-java-with-intellij.html|Describing how one uses the debugger in IntelliJ|

 - Review loops, what causes them to terminate
-- Stepping through programs; interogating variables.
+- Practice stepping through programs; interogating variables.

 # Links
 - [Return to Module Overview](..)